schuchert/schuchert.github.io/_posts/2018-09-08-DryAndBlogging.md

 of how to do that using an approach that is somewhat close to the environment the group works in.

-As I wrote this, I though I'd like to be able to just grab the commands and run them.
+As I wrote this, I thought I'd like to be able to just grab the commands and run them.
 Here's my thinking:
 1. I remember I've written something
 1. I can find it using google